SPINA-GR

 SPINA-GR is a calculated biomarker for insulin sensitivity.
 It represents insulin receptor gain.

+The method of calculation is based on a time-discrete nonlinear feedback model of insulin-glucose homeostasis that is rooted in the MiMe-NoCoDI modeling platform for endocrine systems.

 How to determine GR

-The index is derived from a mathematical model of insulin-glucose homeostasis.
+The index is derived from a mathematical model of insulin-glucose homeostasis that incorporates fundamental physiological motifs.
 For diagnostic purposes, it is calculated from fasting insulin and glucose concentrations with: